The GOP Doubled Down Hard on Nativism

 In this election cycle, Republican-aligned campaigns produced 3,229 Facebook/Meta ads and 1,575 emails using “border” that we have tracked.
 766 of those Facebook/Meta ads and 192 email ads used the “invasion” rhetoric.
 There is a serious lack of transparency in digital ad spending, particularly on specific issue topics, but a joint report by the Brennan Center, OpenSecrets, and the Wesleyan Media Project identified over $619 million on political ads on Meta and Google.
 Of note this total also doesn’t include the pervasive political ads on X/Twitter this cycle, though the political spend on the platform is much less than the others.

-Obviously, the ads range in their veracity towards immigrants, many - some $52 million dollars worth - have pushed the white nationalist “invasion” conspiracy theory, while many more push more subtle anti-immigrant myths and themes.
+Obviously, the ads range in their ferocity towards immigrants, many - some $52 million dollars worth - have pushed the white nationalist “invasion” conspiracy theory, while many more push more subtle anti-immigrant myths and themes.
 However, campaigns do not operate in a vacuum, and no one can ignore such a massive investment.
 If Republicans largely underperform on election day, their nativism won’t be the only thing to blame, but it should be the death knell to the persistent conventional wisdom that strategic xenophobia is a winning election play.

 The battle for the Senate